ianchanattu2003/ece5final/index.md

 ### COMPETITION DAY VIDEO
 <video src="IMG_2267(1)(1).mov" controls preload width="720" height="480"></video>
+**Our ranking is as follows:**
+Frequency Sweep: 2nd with 15 rounds
+Drag Race: Made the quarterfinals
+Loop: 14.3 rounds
 ### So here's a video of our robot following a line
 <video src="IMG_9217_1.mov" controls preload width="720" height="480"></video>